tbidne/stackage-parse/README.md

                            'text-2.0.1'.Cabal corresponds to format suitable to
                            be pasted into a cabal file's 'build-depends' e.g.
                            'text ==2.0.1'.
 Defaults to short.
+  -c,--comma (append|prepend)
+                           If given, prepends/append a comma before/after each entry.
   -h,--help                Show this help text
 ```